LasseKrarup/TheHideout/content/pages/video/index.md

 ---
 welcome:
   title: Promotion.
 Livestreams.
 MusicVideos.
-  content: We offer professional recordings of your live sessions at the Hideout
+  content: We offer professional recordings of your live sessions, livestreams or
-    Studio.
+    music videos  at the Hideout Studio.
 If you want a powerful PR-product for showcasing your musicality this is definitely the right choice for you.
   image: /img/pexels-roman-koval-4040362.jpg
 priceExamples:
   - title: Music Video